npbassett/shapes/README.md

 ```
 python remote.py fresh
 ```
-In order for *ashes* to access the input data, it will look in `$ASHES/input` so you will need to set an environment variable that points to the *ashes* install directory in your shell startup file (e.g. `.bashrc`):
+In order for *shapes* to access the lunar data, it will look in `$SHAPES/input` so you will need to set an environment variable that points to the *shapes* install directory in your shell startup file (e.g. `.bashrc`):
 ```
-export ASHES=/users/<yourusername>/ashes
+export SHAPES=/users/<yourusername>/shapes
 ```

 ## Dependencies